-- 2. We have projected quantitatively what will be achieved in running the LHC at high luminosity, to ultimately acquire 3000 fb-1 of data per experiment.
-For some physics topics, the gain is incremental, but for others, in particular, the precision study of Higgs couplings and the search for new particles with only electroweak interactions, we move to a qualitatively new level.
-Looked at in total, this is a compelling physics program. - 3.
-We have listed many essential contributions to the exploration of the TeV scale that can be provided by lepton colliders.
+1183 2.
+We have projected quantitatively what will be achieved in running the LHC at high luminosity, to 1184 ultimately acquire $3000 \text{ fb}^{-1}$ of data per experiment.
+For some physics topics, the gain is incremental, 1185 but for others, in particular, the precision study of Higgs couplings and the search for new particles 1186 with only electroweak interactions, we move to a qualitatively new level.
+Looked at in total, this is a 1187 highly motivated physics program.

+3. We have listed many essential contributions to the exploration of the TeV scale that can be provided by lepton colliders.
 These include precision studies of the Higgs boson, the W and Z bosons, and the top quark, capable in all cases of discovering percent-level corrections predicted as the effects of TeV particles.
 The construction and operation of the ILC in Japan will realize these goals.

 4. We have emphasized that the quest to understand the TeV scale will not be finished with the results of accelerators of the next generation.
-It is likely that the discovery of new particles at the next stage of collider physics will open a definite path for exploration to still higher energies.
-Our study called attention, in particular, to the capabilities of a VLHC for further exploration of the TeV mass scale.
-The journey to still higher energies begins with renewed effort to bring advanced accelerator technologies to reality.
+We believe it likely that the discovery of new particles at the next stage of collider physics will open a definite path for exploration to still higher energies.
+That journey begins with renewed effort to bring advanced accelerators capable of higher energies to reality.